IIIA-ML/alk/README.md

 #### Exploit Approaching Candidates
 During the kNN search for a problem update _P^u_, if a candidate proves nearer to _P^u_ than it was to a predecessor problem _P^j (j < u)_, this iteration exploits the predecessor and successor cases of that candidate to check if they get nearer to _P^u_ as well.
-A hash table is used to access the cases in `RANK`.
+A hash table is used to access the temporally related cases in `RANK`.
 The code is not yet optimized for the maintenance of the hash table in this prototype.
 Use it at the peril of long execution times.

 Example:
-- Use experiments results at `~/Desktop/results`
+- Use experiment results at `~/Desktop/results`
 ```
-(alk) alk $ python -m alk.run.run_exploit "~/Dev/alk/datasets/SwedishLeaf_TEST.arff.arff" -k 9 -t 0.1 --width 40 --step 1 --logc INFO --logf DEBUG
+(alk) alk $ python -m alk.run.run_exploit "~/Dev/alk/datasets/SwedishLeaf_TEST.arff" -k 9 -t 0.01 --width 40 --step 10 --logc INFO --logf DEBUG
 ```

 ##### Export Exploiting Gain
-Exports the _Average Gain for TopDown vs ExploitCandidates Rank Iterations_ LaTeX table
+Exports the _Average Gain for TopDown vs Exploit Candidates Rank Iterations_ LaTeX table.

 Example:
-- Use experiments results at `~/Desktop/results`
+- Use experiment results at `~/Desktop/results`
 ```
 (alk) alk $ python -m alk.run.gain_exploit -p ~/Desktop/results --rtrim _TRAIN _TEST
 ```